neurodatascience/fmralign-tutorials/_sources/01-functional-alignment.md

 Instead of visualizing these spaces, then, we will simply have to reason about them.
 This takes a bit of getting used to, and it's important to note that [our default intution is often wrong](https://marckhoury.github.io/blog/counterintuitive-properties-of-high-dimensional-space)!
-There are [good resources](https://www.youtube.com/watch?v=zwAD6dRSVyI) for learning to think in higher dimensions, but here we'll focus on how we can learn to work with them.

 At a high-level, the goal is to make two distributions of participant activity patterns look as similar as possible, given certain constraints on the transformation.